Patient's Query

 Hello doctor,

-Recently I grew my interest in a healthy life and want to transform myself for well-being.
+Recently, my interest in a healthy life has grown, and I want to transform myself for well-being.
 I started doing meditation and yoga.
 Along with this, I am planning to take some Ayurvedic herbs for my health and energy.
 For this, I need your kind help and suggestions.
-I am 5 feet 10 inches tall and weigh 221 lbs

-and do not have any previous medical history.
+I am 5 feet 10 inches tall, weigh 221 lbs, and do not have any previous medical history.
 But currently, I have been significantly losing hair after moving to a new country.
-The hair loss problem started from the time when I was in my country, for the past four years back but not that much.
-At that time the doctor had advised me to use minoxidil for some time and stopped.
+The hair loss problem started when I was in my country for the past four years, but not that much.
+At that time, the doctor had advised me to use minoxidil for some time and stopped.
 Mental condition: Too much sluggishness.
 There is a lot of tension, overthinking, and procrastination.
 I cannot concentrate on work.
 I have no control over myself.

 My confidence is low, and always confused and doubtful, and I have a high career-oriented dream.
 Feeling drained of vitality.
 There is a significant lack of motivation and willpower.
-I have quite a disciplined life and for the time being, I am missing the motivation to push myself out of this sluggish and sleepy state.
+I have quite a disciplined life, and for the time being, I am missing the motivation to push myself out of this sluggish and sleepy state.
 Here are my food habits.
 I am not a vegetarian.
 I mainly eat rice and meat (primarily chicken and beef).
 Cooking is difficult as I live alone.
-I also consume adequate veggies and seafood as well and occasionally eat another cuisine.
+I also consume adequate veggies and seafood and occasionally eat other cuisines.
 I mostly eat homemade meals (I cook once a week).
 Trying to eat fruits and nuts daily.
 I am a non-alcoholic and have no habits of smoking or drugs.
 I masturbate once or twice every day.

-Familial Health history: My father had a history of diabetes for almost 28 years, heart problems and arthritis.
+Familial Health History: My father had a history of diabetes for almost 28 years, heart problems, and arthritis.
 My mother has high blood pressure and arthritis.

 Herbs I researched and found for taking: